-Pandemic-EBT gives money to eligible families with students who have missed free or reduced-price school meals due to school closures and remote learning caused by the pandemic.
-P-EBT money comes on a card that families can use at grocery stores to buy food.
+Pandemic-EBT gives money to eligible families with a student who has missed a free or reduced-price school meal due to school closures and/or remote learning caused by the pandemic.
+P-EBT money is issued on a card that families can use at grocery stores to buy food.

 The fastest way to get P-EBT information is to follow us on social media.
 Click the buttons below to find us on all social media channels!
 We also send regular, more detailed P-EBT alerts by email.
 You can sign up for email alerts about P-EBT here.